 For complete details, select an information sheet from the list of technology programs below.
-For information on advanced placement for trades or technical studies programs contact a program advisor.
+For information on advanced placement for trades or technical studies programs contact Program Advising.

 Note: To access these PDF files, you will require Acrobat Reader (free)